avigad/programming_in_lean/types_and_terms.rst

    #check tt && (ff || tt)
    #eval tt && (ff || tt)

-Remember that, by default, a numeral denotes a natural number.
+By default, a numeral denotes a natural number.
 You can always specify an intended type ``t`` for an expression ``e`` by writing ``(e : t)``.
 In that case, Lean does its best to interpret the expression as an object of the given type, and raises an error if it does not succeed.

 .. code-block:: lean